MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3-V2/P11-Physics-Part-3/content.md

 ### Bitwise OR |

 A bitwise OR operation compares the bit in each column.
 If the bit in either column is 1 then the answer is 1.
-Here is an examples:
+Here is an example:

 ```
   00000000